Everything you need to know about Hire Purchase

 THE PRO’S OF HIRE PURCHASE

 - At the end of the agreement the car is yours outright

 - It’s a fixed rate loan which will remain unaffected by fluctuating interest rates

-- The interest rate charges tend to be low as you’re taking the vehicle at the end of the contract
+- Interest rate charges tend to be low as you’re taking the vehicle at the end of the contract

 - You can reduce monthly costs with the addition of a ‘balloon payment’ (a larger sum at the end of the contract to pay off the rest of the finance)

-- Deposit is often “optional” or can be chosen by the customer
+- The deposit is often “optional” or can be chosen by you

-- The finance can be settled early if you have the cash to pay for the final amount (there may be a rebate of the interest, made under the Consumer Credit Act 1974).
+- If you’ve got the cash to pay the final amount then the contract can be settled early (there may be a rebate of the interest, made under the Consumer Credit Act 1974)

 - Monthly payments tend to be higher than on a lease

-Hire Purchase is calculated by taking the full price of the vehicle, deducting any deposit the customer decides they would like to put down and any balloon payment you decide on.
-The left over cost is then split into the number of months the contract will last for (usually between 12 or 60 months).
-This will then be your monthly payments.
+Hire Purchase is calculated by taking the full price of the vehicle, then deducting any deposit you decide you would like to pay and any balloon payment decided on.
+The remaining cost is then split into the number of months the contract will last for (usually between 12 or 60 months).
+This total is then your monthly payment.